At Upton Junior School we recognise that every child is a unique individual. Our mission statement is:

 4. How will I know how my child is doing?

-- Appointments can be made to speak to the Inclusion Manager by visiting or phoning the school office.
+Appointments can be made to speak to the SENCo by visiting or phoning the school office.

 How will you help me to support my child’s learning?